StackVista/stackstate-docs/setup/agent/agent-proxy.md

 {% endhint %}

-A proxy set in the Agent configuration file will be used for communication with StackState only.
+The Agent configuration file proxy settings are used for communication with StackState only.
 Checks configured on the Agent won't use this proxy for communication with external systems.
 To use a proxy for Agent checks and communication with StackState, see how to use a [proxy for all Agent communication](#proxy-for-all-agent-communication).

 To use a proxy for communication with StackState add the following items to the Agent configuration file: